AGLExport/momiplayer/README.md

 ### Overview

 Momiplayer is AGL sample media player application for container integration.
-This source code is fork from ces2017 version of AGL mediaplayer.
-Original source code is contributed by the Qt Company Ltd.
+This source code is based on Qt Media Player Example.
+Original source code is released by the Qt Company Ltd under Qt Commercial or BSD-3-Clause license.
+These source code license change to GPLv3.0.
+This change is depend on Qt opensource license.

-This application adjust to full HD resolutions (1920x1080).
-This change work by Yoshito Momiyama.